Frequently Asked Questions

 Please always enter the driveway with patience and caution; we want to keep our children safe!
 Navigating the “car line” can seem tricky, but if you keep a few rules in mind, it usually doesn’t take more than 15 minutes to get through.

-- First of all, never leave your car unattended in any lane of the school drive.
+- Never leave your car unattended in any lane of the school drive.

 - Markings on the driveway indicate the entrance and exits for the school drive.
 On the west drive, the pavement markings indicate two entrance lanes.
 The right lane is for cars coming all the way up the drive to the front of school for drop off and pick up of students.
 The left lane is for cars that are entering the school drive to flow around and park in the upper parking lot.
 DO NOT ever pick up or drop off your children from the left lane.
 It is very dangerous and disrupts the flow of traffic.

 - Keep the flow of traffic moving in the “car line.”
 Do not cause other cars to have to go around you.